-Riders aged 4yrs on the day and below on Strider Bikes (as defined in section 4.002) are classified as Kiwi Strider Riders.
+Riders aged UCI 4 and below on Strider Bikes (as defined in section 4.002) are classified as Kiwi Strider Riders.
 They participate in a modified form of BMX racing and can take part in any club delivered skills based programmes offered by their club.

-Licence Kiwi Striders are permitted to enter BMXNZ sanctioned meetings when a Kiwi Strider class is offered and they must participate as per the rule book in their appropriate age on day class.
+Licence Kiwi Striders are permitted to enter BMXNZ sanctioned meetings ONLY if a Kiwi Strider class is offered and they must participate as per the rule book in their appropriate age on day class.